lowsound42/blog/content/posts/max.md

 ![Max, my cat.](https://lowsound.tor1.cdn.digitaloceanspaces.com/homepage/maxprofileconv.jpg)

 Max lived to the age of 16, and 10 of his years were spent with me.
 Max's story didn't start with me though.
-A friend of mine adopted Max from the Humane Society when he was looking for cats on their website and he fell in love with this 5 year old, long, furry, grey haired gentle giant.
+A friend of mine adopted Max from the Humane Society when he was looking for cats on their website and he fell in love with this 5 year old, grey haired gentle giant.
 Max was a big boy, very long end to end, and he had a lot of fur.
 I still ended up calling him the little man.

 Those days I'd spend a lot of time hanging out at their apartment, and Max and I also became good friends.
-A year after Tike got Max though, he had to make some decisions for his career and one of those decisions was to leave the country.
-He started looking for someone to adopt Max.
+A year after Tike got Max though, he had to make some big decisions for his career and one of those decisions meant that he'd be leaving the country, so he started looking for someone to adopt Max.
 It wasn't really something I needed to think about a lot.

 My brother Ali and I lived together at the time and we were so excited.
 The only pets we had ever had in our lives were two terrapins when we were really young; I was maybe 10 years old.
 Don't get me wrong, I also loved Babs and Buster but there's something different about mammals!
 Max was a bit nervous for a while though.
 We lived in a tiny two bedroom apartment in the Village in Toronto, right at Church and Wellesely.
-My room was on one end, my brothers room on the other end, and there was a little living room in between us.
+My room was on one end, my brother's room on the other end, and there was a little living room in between us.
 Ali would hang out in his room playing his guitar, I'd be in my room reading, and Max would be in the living room, lazing.

 {{< figure src="https://lowsound.tor1.cdn.digitaloceanspaces.com/homepage/maxsleep.jpg" width="400" alt="Max asleep in his bed" class="miyata-center" >}}

 One day, about a week after Max moved in with us, I was lying in bed reading something with my door slightly ajar.
 As I scanned the page, I heard a little scratch and I looked up to see Max pawing his way into my room.
-He strolled up to my bed and jumped up to lay down next to me.
+He strolled up to my bed and then jumped up to lay down next to me.
 I was so happy I thought I'd cry.
 This isn't a picture of that exact moment but it's basically what we looked like.

 {{< figure src="https://lowsound.tor1.cdn.digitaloceanspaces.com/homepage/maxandme.jpg" width="400" alt="Max and me in my bed" class="miyata-center" >}}